-The Learning Child Team of UNL-Extension is committed to providing research-based and culturally responsive information that reflects the rich diversity of the communities we serve.
+The Early Childhood Team of Nebraska Extension is committed to providing research-based and culturally responsive information that reflects the rich diversity of the communities we serve.

 We believe in the importance of promoting quality early learning environments for children that are culturally and developmentally appropriate.
 Research suggests adults who engage children in culturally responsive educational experiences help to:

 - Increase children's awareness, appreciation, and inclusion of diverse beliefs and cultures

 - Maximize children's academic achievement and educational success

 Cultural Diversity and Responsiveness in Early Childhood Education

 Effective early childhood education (ECE) professionals understand and embrace diversity—cultural, linguistic, and ability diversity (CLAD).
 They support the unique and individualized values, strengths, and potential of each child and family.
 This Better Kid Care module explores how to gather insights and effective strategies grounded in research to support culturally responsive teaching practices as well as fair and equitable opportunities that lead to positive outcomes for all children.